joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 }
 ```

 That will make adding motion, collisions, and mass a lot simpler.
 So about that animation loop, this is going to get complex.
 MDN's guide uses a very straightforward animation loop to achieve this.
 But I'm going to take a page out of {{< externallink "Eloquent JavaScript" "https://eloquentjavascript.net/16_game.html" >}} and implement a `State` class that provides some level of encapsulation.
-This makes it easier to add new shapes, or swap out the display with something like WebGL if needed.
+This makes it easier to add new shapes or swap out the display with something like WebGL if needed.

 `State` should keep track of which display is being used as well as which objects are present in the animation.
-Finally there needs to be a method that will update the position of each actor within each frame.
+Finally, there needs to be a method that will update the position of each actor within each frame.

 ```javascript
 class State {